openshift-labs/learn-katacoda/middleware/pipelines/01install-op.md

 Operators may be installed into a single namespace and only monitors resources in that namespace.
 The OpenShift Pipelines Operator can install globally on the cluster, monitoring and managing pipelines for every single user in the cluster.

-You can either install the operator using the OpenShift Pipelines Operator in web console, or by using the CLI tool `oc`.
+You can either install the operator using the OpenShift Pipelines Operator in the web console or by using the CLI tool `oc`.
 Let's log in to our cluster to make changes and install the operator.
 You can do so by running:

 `oc login -u admin -p admin`{{execute}}